Village at Black Creek

 Black Creek Pioneer Village Spring LampVisiting Black Creek Pioneer Village is like walking into a movie set in the past, only better!
 Rather than just seeing everything on the screen, here you can walk around in a different world, and touch history with your hands.

 Discover what life was like in early Ontario, and get involved in the experience.
-In the buildings, and surrounding gardens and farmyards you will find historical interpreters and trades people in authentic period dress who will demonstrate and explain for you how people lived, worked and played in mid 19th century rural Ontario.
+In the buildings, surrounding gardens, and farmyard, you will find historical interpreters and tradespeople in authentic period dress who will demonstrate and explain to you how people lived, worked, and played in mid 19th century rural Ontario.

 Looking for the most unique nightlife in Toronto?
 Then take part in thrilling new adventures at Black Creek Pioneer Village with Season of Nightlife!
-Goat Yoga, Séances, Escape Games, Haunted Walks, Axe Throwing and Archery are offered all season long.
+Séances, Escape Games, and Haunted Walks are offered all season long.

-You can also hold private functions , themed birthday parties, even a fairytale winter wonderland wedding at this timeless location.
+You can also hold private functions, themed birthday parties, and even a fairytale winter wonderland wedding at this timeless location.

 Who all will enjoy?